Global shares edge lower on new COVID-19 outbreaks in Asia

 "A good number will speed up the debate about tapering asset purchases soon and raising rates sooner," Leary said.

-The Nasdaq was boosted by Apple Inc, while the S&P was helped by Morgan Stanley’s news late Monday that it would double its dividend.
+The Nasdaq was boosted by Apple Inc , while the S&P was helped by Morgan Stanley's news late Monday that it would double its dividend. read more

-Germany’s DAX added 0.9%, after Adidas lifted the German index with news of a share buy back plan.
+Germany's DAX (.GDAXI) added 0.9%, after Adidas (ADSGn.DE) lifted the German index with news of a share buy back plan. read more

 Sterling was last $1.3849, down 0.24%.
 The Australian dollar fell 0.71% versus the greenback at $0.751.